spreedly/mobile-sdk-android/architecture.md

 This is an android app that provides the ability to test and demonstrate all aspects of the above libraries.

+NOTE: A copy of this directory lives in [the 3DS library](https://github.com/spreedly/spreedly-android-3ds) and a [repository by itself](https://github.com/spreedly/spreedly-android-sample).
+This is to enable testing the 3ds library and the use of the libraries via dependencies.

 ## Cross-Cutting Concerns

 This sections talks about the things which are everywhere and nowhere in particular.

 ### 3D Secure

-This live in a separate repository.
+This live in a [separate repository](https://github.com/spreedly/spreedly-android-3ds).
 Originally all of these libraries were developed together in one repository.
 This means the sample app lives here, there, and in a standalone repository.
 The stand-alone repository exists mainly to test pulling all the libraries in as gradle dependencies rather than as peer libraries.

 ### Testing